-Working Group 11 of the IEEE 802 LAN/MAN Standards Committee (IEEE 802.11) First, IEEE 802.11 would like to thank the Radio Agency for including us in your inquiry and allowing us to comment on the "Consultation Document, Short Range, High Data Rate, Nomadic Equipment operating in the frequency range 5.150 to 5.875 GHz" (the Consultation Document).
-These subjects subject of this document are also is very much on the minds of the IEEE 802.11 participants and the companies they represent.
+Working Group 11 of the IEEE 802 LAN/MAN Standards Committee (IEEE 802.11) would like to thank the Radio Agency for including us in your inquiry and allowing us to comment on the "Consultation Document Short Range, High Data Rate, Nomadic Equipment operating in the frequency range 5.150 to 5.875 GHz" (the Consultation Document).
+The subject of this document is very much on the minds of the IEEE 802.11 participants and the companies they represent.

-The IEEE 802.11 standard (ISO 8802.11) is an an interoperability interoperability standard designed and desired to work worldwide.
-The IEEE 802.11a PHYsical layer (PHY) (physical layer) specification is being developed as the wideband 5\GHz addition to the 802.11 familystandard.
-The 5.15\GHz bands are is very important to IEEE and represents an opportunity for high data rate and high bandwidth communications worldwide.
-The UK approval of the IEEE 802.11 interoperability standard for operation of devices and systems devices in the 5.15\GHz bands is very important to this goal.
+The IEEE 802.11 standard (ISO 8802.11) is an interoperability standard designed to work worldwide.
+The IEEE 802.11a PHYsical layer (PHY) specification is being developed as the wideband 5 GHz addition to the 802.11 standard.
+The 5 GHz band is very important to IEEE and represents an opportunity for high data rate and high bandwidth communications.
+UK approval of the IEEE 802.11 interoperability standard for operation of devices and systems in the 5 GHz bands is very important to this goal.